elastic/apm/specs/agents/tracing-spans-destination.md

 **Value**

-For all exit spans,
-agents MUST infer the value of this field based on properties that are set on the span.
+For all exit spans, unless the `context.destination.service.resource` was set by the user to `null` or an empty string through API, agents MUST infer the value of this field based on properties that are set on the span.

 This is how to determine whether a span is an exit span:
 ```groovy
 exit = exit || context.destination || context.db || context.message || context.http
 ```

-For each exit span that does not have a value for `context.destination.service.resource`, agents MUST run this logic to infer the value.
+If no value is set to the `context.destination.service.resource` field otherwise, the logic for automatically inferring it MUST be the following:
 ```groovy
 if      (context.db?.instance)         "${subtype ?: type}/${context.db?.instance}"
 else if (context.message?.queue?.name) "${subtype ?: type}/${context.message.queue.name}"
 else if (context.http?.url)            "${context.http.url.host}:${context.http.url.port}"
 else                                   subtype ?: type
 ```

+If an agent API was used to set the `context.destination.service.resource` to `null` or an empty string, agents MUST omit the `context.destination.service` field from the reported span event.

 The inference of `context.destination.service.resource` SHOULD be implemented in a central place within the agent, such as an on-span-end-callback or the setter of a dependant property,